Skip to Content (Press Enter)

 Importance of Naloxone Kits

-Since then, Stephens has revived three other people from opioid overdoses – a 19-year-old girl who mixed opioids with other drugs, a 20-something woman who took a handful of pills to shock her significant other after an argument and an 18-year-old boy who was pulled over during a routine traffic stop and was overdosing.
+Since then, Stephens has revived three other people from opioid overdoses.
+One was a 19-year-old who mixed opioids with other drugs.
+Another was a woman who took a handful of pills to shock her partner after an argument.
+Then, there was a young man who pulled over during a routine traffic stop and was overdosing.

 In 2017, the Blue & You Foundation first recognized the life-saving importance of naloxone kits.
-The Foundation gave a $125,000 grant to CJI to purchase 1,300 naloxone kits for 16 law enforcement offices.
-The Foundation recently gave CJI a $150,000 grant for 1,390 more kits for the state’s first responders to help save more lives.
+The Foundation gave CJI a $125,000 grant to purchase 1,300 naloxone kits for 16 law enforcement offices.
+A recent grant of $150,000 allowed CJI to purchase 1,390 more kits for the state’s first responders to help save more lives.

 So far, hundreds of lives in various Arkansas counties have been saved because first responders now have access to kits.
 Naloxone Kit